CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Riza Rivertown
 - **Unlocked by:** Gansu MQ8/Dust to Dust
+- **Type:** Battle
+- **Requirements:** Defeat 15 Jaihri
+- **Rewards:** 100 Coins
+- **Recommendations:** Pick it up immediately; you'll be fighting 8 Jaihri for Main Quests anyway, and might as well get credit for them.
+(Though if you want to be hyper-efficient and also hyper-completionist, wait to fight the other 7 Jaihri till you open Raina Surface Camp and pick up the Jaihri quest there.)

 ### River Grass Supply - Riza

 - **Location:** Riza Rivertown
 - **Unlocked by:** Gansu MQ8/Dust to Dust
+- **Type:** Collection
+- **Requirements:** Gather 50 River Grass
+- **Rewards:** 1 Steel Boots
+- **Recommendations:** This is probably an easy win, and the cheapest way to get Steel Boots in the game.
+However, if you don't have a ton of River Grass on hand, consider saving it till the end of Riza.
+There's no penalty for waiting, and you'll have a better sense of supply then.

 ### River Landwalkers - Balance

 - **Location:** Floating City of Balance
 - **Unlocked by:** Riza MQ6/Journey Upriver
+- **Type:** Battle
+- **Requirements:** Defeat 10 Isartu and 25 Caricaco
+- **Rewards:** 250 Coins
+- **Recommendations:** Isartu kindly drop River Stones, which are great if you're trying to buy anything in Raina, and Leather Rolls, which are great for Water Masks and fundraising.
+Caricaco are pretty darn easy.
+This does come to almost 15K words, but Attack values can offset that.
+On the flip side, there are at least two later quests that also require fighting Isartu, and one of them requires 20 of them, so it might be worth it to hold off on this till later.
+Might.
+Main Quest 2 only requires 3 Isartu, and the 20-Isartu quest is pretty deep in.

 ### River Water For…? - MT

 - **Location:** Mama Tree
 - **Unlocked by:** Riza MQ6/Journey Upriver
+- **Type:** Collection
+- **Requirements:** Collect 10 River Water
+- **Rewards:** 1 Wooden Chest, 1 Wooden Key, & 1 Leafsung Ink
+- **Recommendations:** Do you have extra River Water lying around after all the Dí requirements in the main quests?
+Then sure!
+Otherwise, give it a pass for now.

 ### Rudakai Master - Balance

 - **Location:** Floating City of Balance
 - **Unlocked by:** Balance MQ5/The Water Calls
+- **Type:** Battle
+- **Requirements:** Defeat 3 Rudakai, 3 Desert Rudakai, and 3 Water Rudakai
+- **Rewards:** 5 Stempos
+- **Recommendations:** Do this after you've gotten as many River Chests and Keys as you're likely to get in the game, because you'll need Reinforced Rope to battle the Water Rudakai.
+(Well, as many River Chests and Keys as you're likely to get apart from Steel (Or Brace) Yourself; Reinforced Steel gear is very Reinforced-Rope expensive.)
+More travels ahead!
+Enjoy.

 ### Sacred Feathers - Gansu